-In order to graduate on-time, students must successfully complete 38 credit hours over a period of approximately 36 weeks.
-Students who do not meet all requirements to qualify for on-time graduation may be allowed to complete coursework after their scheduled graduation date; however, all graduation requirements must be met no later than the end of one additional Term of instruction.
+In order to graduate on-time, students must successfully complete the following: 24 semester credit hours program, 24 credit hours in 32 weeks; 30 quarter credit hours program, 30 credits in 24 weeks; and in the 90 quarter credit hour program, 90 credits in 72 weeks.
+Students who do not meet all requirements to qualify for on-time graduation may be allowed to complete coursework after their scheduled graduation date; however, all graduation requirements must be met no later than the end of one additional Term of instruction or 150% of the enrollment period.